apache/cloudstack-documentation/source/installguide/management-server/_systemvm.rst

 #.
 On the Management Server, run one or more of the following
    ``cloud-install-sys-tmplt`` commands to retrieve and decompress the System VM Template.
-Run the command for each hypervisor type that you expect end users to run in this Zone.
+Run the command for each hypervisor type that you expect end Users to run in this Zone.

    If your secondary storage mount point is not named ``/mnt/secondary``, substitute your own mount point name.